Former Visiting Scholars

 A master's course in law, Kyungpook National University

 Heonkee Shin is currently a judge at the Busan District Court in Korea.
 He primarily presides over civil and criminal cases.
 After passing the bar exam in 1998, Judge Shin completed a two-year program at the Judicial Research and Training Institute of the Korean Supreme Court.
 He has been serving as a judge at the Daegu, Andong, Changwon, and Busan District Courts in Korea since 2001.

 Judge Shin visited the United States in 2011 as a member of the Busan High Court Delegation.
 He is currently a member of the Labor Law Study and the Criminal Law Study in the Supreme Court of Korea.
-Judge Shin is planning to research the United States criminal evidentiary rule while at McGeorge during the 2014-2015 academic year.
+Judge Shin researched the United States criminal evidentiary rule while at McGeorge during the 2014-2015 academic year.

 Professor and Director of the Law Department at Capital Normal University

 Master in Administrative Law, China University of Political Science and Law

 Ph.D in Constitution and Administrative Law, China University of Political Science and Law